lhbikos/ReC_Psychometrics/docs/05-Reliability.md

   + T = the true/latent score (that will likely remain unknown); and
   + E = random error
 * In CTT, we assume that the traits measured are constant and the errors random.
-  + Therefore, the mean of measurement errors for any individual (upon numerous repeated testings) would be zero.
+  + Therefore, the mean of measurement errors for any individual (upon numerous repeated testing) would be zero.
 * That said, in CTT, the true score would be equal to the mean of the observed scores over an indefinite number of repeated measures.
   + Caveat: this is based on the assumption that when individuals are repeatedly measured, their true scores remain unchanged.
 * In classic test theory, true score can be estimated over multiple trials.
 However, if errors are systematically biased, the true score will remain unknown.